• Skip to primary navigation

 Notes

-If you need to add liquid to the roasted pears for pureeing, you can use water, apple juice, pear juice, a splash of vanilla, whatever liquid you like to reach the desired consistency.
+If you need to add liquid to the roasted pears for pureeing, you can use water, apple juice, pear juice, a splash of vanilla, breast milk, almond milk, or whatever liquid you like to reach the desired consistency.

 This puree can be used immediately, stored in the fridge for up to 5 days or frozen up to 3 months.